alexandres/CoSearcher/README.md

 Authors: Alexandre Salle, Shervin Malmasi, Oleg Rokhlenko, Eugene Agichtein

 The code needs to pass through internal process before it can be released.
-Please watch this repository or send me an email at alex@alexsalle.com if you have any questions or would like to be notified when it is released.
+Please watch this repository or send an email to malmasi@amazon.com if you have any questions about the code release.

+If you have any questions about the paper or require additional information for reproducing our work before the code is released, please contact me at alex@alexsalle.com.